Mirages of Modernity

 Notes:

-- Most residents are expats on time-limited visas, leading to a city with little emotional or generational continuity.
+3. Most residents are expats on time-limited visas, leading to a city with little emotional or generational continuity.
 It feels rented, not lived in.
-It’s hard to belong here.